the-dev-collection/Fusion-AI/fusion-model-serving/deploy/kubernetes/README.md

 # Model Serving with Kubernetes Manifests

 Deploy KServe-based LLM model serving on Red Hat OpenShift AI using native Kubernetes manifests and the `oc` command-line tool.
-This guide focuses on direct YAML manifest deployment.
+This guide covers direct YAML manifest deployment.

-For general information about model serving, prerequisites, and other deployment methods, see the [main documentation](../../Main_Readme.md).
+For general information about model serving, architecture, supported models, and common prerequisites, see the [main documentation](../../README.md).

-## Overview

-This deployment method provides:
-- Direct control over resource definitions
-- Simple `oc apply` commands
-- Quick prototyping and testing
-- Easy CI/CD integration
+**Best for:** Quick prototyping, learning, CI/CD integration, and scenarios requiring direct control over resource definitions.

 ---
 ## Prerequisites

-Ensure you have:
-- Red Hat OpenShift AI installed with KServe enabled
-- GPU-enabled worker nodes (for LLM serving)
+In addition to the [common prerequisites](../../README.md#prerequisites):

 - `oc` CLI authenticated to your cluster
-- Sufficient RBAC permissions
+- Sufficient RBAC to create namespaces and `InferenceService` resources

-For detailed prerequisites, see [Main Documentation - Prerequisites](../../Main_Readme.md#prerequisites).

 ---